LudvikGalois/TerraFlops/README.md

 1. **Hardware efficiency:** Did you use the machine well or waste energy on idle overhead?
 2. **Carbon efficiency:** What was the total environmental cost per unit of work done?

-A model can have low total emissions but still be wasteful if it left hardware idle (poor utilization = high cooling/overhead waste).
+A model can have low total emissions but still be wasteful if it left hardware idle (poor utilisation = high cooling/overhead waste).
 Conversely, a model can max out hardware efficiently but emit massive carbon if it's training on power-hungry equipment.

-The composite score gives you both angles so you can pick models that match your priorities - whether that's maximizing the hardware you have, minimizing absolute environmental impact, or finding the best balance.
+The composite score gives you both angles so you can pick models that match your priorities - whether that's maximising the hardware you've got, minimising absolute environmental impact, or finding the best balance.

 ## Contributing